 Tony Nolan is a member of the Missionaries of the Sacred Heart a religious order within the Roman Catholic tradition whose motto is 'To be on Earth the Human Heart of God.
 Tony has more than thirty years experience working reflectively with groups and individuals.
 Over the past twenty years he has been highly involved in ecumenical ministry development partnerships including having spent 8 years as an ecumenical university chaplain.

 Tony is an experienced group facilitator, consultative supervisor, trainer, spiritual director and supervisor or supervision.
 He holds a Masters degree in Celtic Christianity, a Post Graduate Diploma in Consultative Supervision, a Post Graduate Certificate in Conflict Resolution Skills as well as professional certification in Mindful based Supervision.
 (UKCP), as well as professional certification in Group.
 Facilitation and Professional Mediation Skills.
-He is a senior accredited Pastoral Supervisor (Association of Pastoral Supervisors and Educators), a full member of the Supervisors Association of Ireland and a founding member of the Institute of Pastoral Supervision and Reflective Practice. and a member of the Independent Superiors Network.
+He is a senior accredited Pastoral Supervisor (Association of Pastoral Supervisors and Educators), a full member of the Supervisors Association of Ireland a founding member of the Institute of Pastoral Supervision and Reflective Practice. and a member of the Independent Superiors Network.

 He lives in the Salisbury area where as a freelance facilitator he specialises in the ministry development, spiritual adult formation and clergy support.
 An experienced story teller, retreat director and group facilitator he has worked extensively in the UK and Ireland with laity, clergy, religious and those in training for ordained ministry.
 He is actively involved in promoting supervision and reflective practice in a wide variety of contexts including Education, Chaplaincy, Church Leadership, Parish Ministry and Spiritual Direction.
 And is interested in the use of supervision across modalities within the helping professions.
 He lives in Wiltshire and is the author of ‘Supervision as Courageous Conversation’ in Enriching Ministry: Pastoral Supervision in Practice (SCM 2014)